Reoptimize-Systems/rnfoundry/wave/doc/sphinx/getting_started.rst

    :start-at: %% Set up Power Take-Off
    :end-before: %% Run the simulation

-It can be seen that setting up of the PTO is made very simple by the `wsim.linearPowerTakeOff`.
+It can be seen that setting up of the PTO is made very simple by ``wsim.linearPowerTakeOff``.
 It simply requires the two nodes attached to each part of the PTO, an axis number, and the force function.
 The PTO class then does all the work of applying the correct forces to the nodes.
 The PTO calculates the forces based on the relative